si-cim/protoflow/README.md

 pip install protoflow
 ```

+## Documentation

+The documentation is available at https://protoflow.readthedocs.io/en/latest/

 ## Usage

 ProtoFlow is modular.
 It is very easy to use the modular pieces provided by